Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want to DIY or continue for Modern High-Tech…

-Today 54% of the world’s population of 7.5 billion people lives in major cities and while we urbanites work hard, some are dreaming of their own space while they are forced to rent.
+Today 54% of the world’s population of 7.5 billion people live in major cities and while we urbanites work hard, some are dreaming of their own space while they are forced to rent.
 The majority of us can’t afford to buy a second home or vacation home.
 The tiny house real estate movement could help make this a reality — without renovation costs, annual maintenance, and hefty down payments so you can fulfill your dream.

 These premade tiny houses are designed by leading architects specializing in efficient spaces and experts in automation, water consumption, and solar power.
-To ensure that you get a beautiful, fully reliable and self-powered piece of a tiny real estate, you can now pick your model online, customize it, choose your favorite materials, furnishings, and leave the ‘bones’ of the tiny dwelling to experts.
+To ensure that you get a beautiful, fully reliable, and self-powered piece of a tiny real estate, you can now pick your model online, customize it, choose your favorite materials, furnishings, and leave the ‘bones’ of the tiny dwelling to experts.

 Looks good but too expensive?

-In case you are looking for the cheapest solution like building a tiny house on wheels on a very limited budget here is the collection of the best 17 tiny house trailers some people managed to build for $12K – $25K including appliances.
+In case you are looking for the cheapest solution like building a modern tiny house on wheels on a very limited budget here is the collection of the best 17 tiny house trailers some people managed to build for $12K – $25K including appliances.

 1. 3D-Printed Home Can Be Constructed For Under $4,000

 Who would have thought that you can 3-D print a tiny house!
 But it is already the reality in our world of fast-moving technology.
-This custom tiny home was unveiled in March 2018 in Austin, TX and was built using a prototype of the mobile 3-D printer.
+This custom tiny home was unveiled in March 2018 in Austin, TX, and was built using a prototype of the mobile 3-D printer.